 LinkedIn also offers reviews, which, while a little more in-depth, can speak volumes for the person’s experience and skills pertaining to their profession.
 A good way to get a review is to simply ask your contacts for one.
 However, if going this route, it’s best to only ask those contacts you have actually worked with in the past.
 Both reviews and endorsements will appear on your LinkedIn profile below your work history, so it’s worth your while to get as many as you can.

-There you have it – some important tips for marketing on LinkedIn.
+There you have it – some important tips for social media marketing on LinkedIn for financial advisors.
 By following these tips, you can turn your LinkedIn profile into a marketing platform that can make valuable professional connections and increase your AUM.
 Happy connecting!